-Or thereabouts.
-With about five Giga Rays per second of RT Core performance residing in the Turing GPU at its core, the RTX 2060 scrapes the absolute minimum rated spec for real-time ray tracing.
-But with just one game in the DXR arsenal, Nvidia can’t rest on newfangled features alone to sell its latest card.
-No, if it’s to sway swathes of gamers like its Pascal predecessor, it still needs to have the rasterized gaming chops to appeal to the masses.
+Just about.
+With only five Giga Rays per second of RT Core performance residing in the TU106 Turing GPU, the RTX 2060 scrapes the absolute minimum rated spec for real-time ray tracing.
+If Nvidia is to sway swathes of gamers with Turing, like its Pascal predecessor, it needs to have both an extensive ray tracing lineup in 2020 and the rasterized gaming chops to appeal to the masses.

-But that shouldn’t be too much of an issue thanks to the cut-down TU106 GPU torn right out from a poor, unsuspecting RTX 2070.
-With 50% more CUDA Cores than the GTX 1060, this fifth-tier card (including the Titan RTX) has more than enough firepower to make a name for itself, ostensibly taking the reins from the GTX 1070 in its price/performance bracket.
+The latter shouldn’t be too much of an issue thanks to the cut-down TU106 GPU torn right out from a poor, unsuspecting RTX 2070.
+With 50% more CUDA Cores than the GTX 1060, this fifth-tier card (Super variants notwithstanding – which have since substituted all RTX 20-series cards besides the RTX 2060 and RTX 2080 Ti) has more than enough firepower to make a name for itself, ostensibly taking the reins from the GTX 1070 in its price/performance bracket.

 You need to be able to throw around roughly five billion rays per second for entry-level real-time ray tracing.
 And to hit that magic number and let gamers ascend unto Mt.
 Olympus, Nvidia has had to retain 30 SMs worth of ray tracing silicon from the full-fat TU106 GPU.
 That amounts to 1,920 CUDA Cores, 30 RT Cores, and 240 Tensor Cores.

 Of course, if all that wasn’t enough indication that this isn’t a straight swap for the bang for your buck GTX 1060, then the price will be.
-The RTX 2060 Founders Edition will retail for $349, a whole $100 more than the GTX 1060.
+The RTX 2060 now retails for roughly $299 – a new low price courtesy of heightened competition in the mid-range market.

 PCGamesN Test Rig: Intel i7 8700K, Asus ROG Strix Z370-F Gaming, 16GB Crucial Ballistix DDR4, Corsair HX1200i,

-All told, the RTX 2060 royally trounces the GTX 1070.
+All told, the RTX 2060 royally trounces the GTX 1070 – no surprise there.
 So it’s already on par with the relative performance of its fellow Turing cards.
 But where the other RTX 20-series GPUs stop there, the RTX 2060 still has more to offer, equaling the performance of the GTX 1070 Ti in many titles, too.

 The RTX 2060 ends up holding a 12% performance gain over the GTX 1070 across an average of all runs, and performance on equal standing with the GTX 1070 Ti.
-This marks the first time a Turing card jumps two tiers over the Pascal generation, even if one is the intermediary GTX 1070 Ti and not quite a fully-fledged GPU milestone.
+This is the only time a non-Super Turing card jumps two tiers over the Pascal generation, even if one is the intermediary GTX 1070 Ti and not quite a fully-fledged GPU milestone.

 That’s no small feat, either.
 The GTX 1070 Ti is essentially a moderately hampered GTX 1080, and the RTX 2060 manages to just about keep up with all of its 2,432 CUDA Cores across 1080p, 1440p, and even teeters close at 4K.